open-ephys/skillhub/source/Basics/physics/electronicsrefresher.rst

       <p> Modify the simulation to power an LED (Draw/Outputs and Labels/Add LED) by the capacitor as it discharges.
 The simulator will turn the LED red when it is on.</p>
     </div>

+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Notes on understanding capacitors
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+1. 'Real' capacitors
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+We can build capacitors on purpose out of metal plates, separated by a thin layer of non-conducting materials.
+We also encounter many situations in which capacitors are formed because two non-conducting materials are separated by a thin non-conducting layer, such as cell membranes that separate conductive fluid, or when a glass pipette is lowered into the brain (the extracellular fluid and the solution inside the pipette are both conductive, the glass of the pipette is not).
+We often hear people say that these examples 'act like capacitors' but it is important to remember that these configurations *are* real capacitors.
+A charged particle cannot distinguish between a cell membrane or a purpose-built capacitor component on a breadboard.
+We use this fact to our advantage when we build equivalent circuits.

+.. _refcapcurrents:
+2. Capacitive currents
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+In circuits such as `this one <https://www.falstad.com/circuit/e-cap.html>`_ you can see that when we change the potential difference across the capacitor (for instance by connecting it to or disconnecting it from a battery) you will see current flowing through the capacitor.
+How is that possible, when we know that charges can't cross the insulating layer?
+Indeed, charges cannot flow directly through the capacitor.
+Instead, a change in potential difference changes the amount of charge that the capacitor can separate (because :math:`Q = C*V`) If we increase the electric potential difference, more positive charges will collect on one plate of the capacitor.
+They form an electric field that pushes away similar charges on the opposite plate.
+When these are initially pushed away, that movement of charge gives us current flow in the circuit.
+You can see in the simulator that current quickly stop flowing again, once the capacitor has either increased or decreased the amount of charge it has separated.
+This same phenomenon causes capacitive currents in the neuron.
+When the electric potential difference across the cell membrane decreases during a depolarization, the membrane can store less charge, and the previously separated charges are released and can flow as a current, which can be picked up by an electrode.

 Capacitors, alternating signal
 ********************************************
-The action potentials and LFPs we measure from neurons can go in both directions- they are alternating currents (AC).
-An alternating signal will change direction at a certain frequency, and that frequency can vary.
-Action potentials cause very fast changes in current (and potential), whereas synaptic inputs and their sums are much slower.
+The action potentials and LFPs we measure from neurons can go in both directions- they are alternating signals.
+An alternating signal will vary in amplitude and change direction at a certain frequency, and that frequency can vary.
+Action potentials cause very fast (1kHz) changes in electric potential difference, whereas synaptic inputs and their sums are much slower.
 The power supply in your building will alternate at 50 or 60Hz.

-We have to make sure the frequencies we are interested in can travel through our recording circuit.
+The charge that can be separated by a capacitor is dependent on the electric potential difference across the capacitor.
+When we apply an alternating signal to a capacitor, we are constantly increasing and then decreasing that electric potential, and therefore changing how much charge can be separated.
+When we were only dealing with resistors, changes in our circuit happened instantly.
+Introducing a capacitor into our circuit means that we have to take time into account, as it takes time for the capacitor to charge and discharge, to adjust to the ongoing changes in electric potential.
+Resistors are not sensitive to changes in frequency, but capacitors are.
+If we want to measure a very high frequency, we have to make sure that the capacitors in our circuits can keep up.
 Here is a demo where an alternating signal increases and decreases in frequency.
-At the bottom of the page, you can see the wave visualised.

 Press ‘Play Audio’ to hear how the sound is modulated as the frequency increases.

 .. image:: ../../_static/images/sh_fig-33.png
   :align: center
   :target: https://tinyurl.com/yyrvugha

-When we were only dealing with resistors, changes in our circuit happened instantly.
-Introducing a capacitor into our circuit means that we have to take time into account, as it takes time for the capacitor to charge and discharge.
-Resistors are not sensitive to changes in frequency, but capacitors are.

 .. image:: ../../_static/images/sh_fig-34.png
   :align: center